-w did you get on trying to identify negative automatic thoughts over the past ek? fac ide you have not been able to identify any DON'T WORRY - it is not easy, and in the trany people never really get the hang of it.
-If you have had problems entifying any, try and answer the following questions - your answers may all contain some negative automatic thoughts:- 1.
+• w did you get on trying to identify negative automatic thoughts over the past ek? • If you have not been able to identify any DON'T WORRY - it is not easy, and in fact many people never really get the hang of it.
+If you have had problems identifying any, try and answer the following questions - your answers may well contain some negative automatic thoughts:- 1.
 What went through your mind when you first looked at this self help manual?
 2. What do you think when you look in the mirror?
 (If you avoid doing this try to think what thoughts stop you from doing this.)
 3. What goes through your mind when you first meet a new group of people?
-4. How have you got on with putting your chosen 'principles of normal eating' into practice?
-If y faci ide we 1.
+4. How have you got on with putting your chosen 'principles of normal eating into practice?